 There are two methods to efficiently pay it off, snowballing and stacking.
 Read the details and pros and cons of each and decide which method will work best for you.

-Once you have that debt tackled, it’s up to you to decide how to handle low-interest debt like student loans or a mortgage.
+Once you have that debt tackled, it’s up to you to decide how to handle low-interest debt like student loan payments or a mortgage.

 The same for your mortgage.
 You may be in a position to refinance.
 Refinancing for a lower interest rate is great and we advise it but we feel your money is more effective when you use it to invest rather than pay off low-interest debt.